drtyhlpr/rpi23-gen-image/README.md

 Reduce the disk space usage by deleting packages and files.
 See `REDUCE_*` parameters for detailed information.

 ##### `ENABLE_UBOOT`=false
-Replace default RPi2 second stage bootloader (bootcode.bin) with U-Boot bootloader.
+Replace the default RPi2/3 second stage bootloader (bootcode.bin) with U-Boot bootloader.
 U-Boot can boot images via the network using the BOOTP/TFTP protocol.

 ##### `ENABLE_FBTURBO`=false
 Install and enable the hardware accelerated Xorg video driver `fbturbo`.
 Please note that this driver is currently limited to hardware accelerated window moving and scrolling.